Inspiration in the Aegean

 STUDENTS – WHO?

 The workshop is designed both for people new to Alexander Technique and creative movement, as well as for those who have studied previously and wish to review and deepen their understanding.
-This workshop is open to all levels of movement or Alexander Technique experience—participants have ranged from absolute beginners to certified Alexander Teachers.
-This workshop is designed for adults of all ages and disciplines.
-All are welcome.
+This workshop is open to all levels of movement or Alexander Technique experience – participants have ranged from absolute beginners to certified Alexander Teachers, and is designed for adults of all ages and disciplines.
+All are welcome – a willingness to explore and participate is the only requirement.
+Accessibility on the island is limited – see below.

 PREPARING FOR THE WORKSHOP